 Exit Zero Project

-This project has three components, including a book with University of Chicago Press (2013) and a forthcoming documentary film made with director Chris Boebel.
+This project has three components, including a book with University of Chicago Press (2013) and a documentary film (2015) made with director Chris Boebel.
 The book and film use family stories and home movies to explore the long-term impacts of deindustrialization in the former steel mill community of Southeast Chicago and to consider the impact of the loss of industrial jobs on expanding class inequalities in the United States.
 The third component is an NEH-funded interactive archive/storytelling website that offers multi-generational histories of industrialization and deindustrialization in Southeast Chicago being created in collaboration with filmmaker Chris Boebel, the Southeast Chicago Historical Museum.
 More

 |2015||Exit Zero, a documentary film by Chris Boebel and Christine Walley, 2015.|